drojaazu/chrgfx/gfxdef/README.md

 `snk_neogeocd` - SNK Neo-Geo CD

 ## Relationship Between gfxdefs File and libchrgfx
-As a point of clarification, the gfxdefs file is used only by the two frontend utilities.
+As a point of clarification, the gfxdefs file is used only by the two frontend utilities, `chr2png` and `png2chr`.
 It is an abstraction of the chrdef, paldef and coldef classes used internally in libchrgfx.
 As such, while the rest of this document delves into these concepts and is useful for developers, it is explained in the context of an external file loaded at runtime.

-Those wishing to integrate libchrgfx should refer to the [Using the Library]() section of the main readme as well as the comments in the source code.

 ## Definition Format
 A gfxdef is composed of a group up of key-value pairs, one per line, wrapped in C style braces with the type specified at the top.
 Keys are one word, while values are either a single or comma-delimited list of numbers.
 For example: